 A total of 105,151 fishes representing 67 species were recorded in the final historical dataset.
+It should be noted that the aquatic historical analysis did not include any information from the Lavaca/Navidad basin.
 Run habitats were sampled 77 times, riffle habitats 55 times, pool habitats 53 times, and backwater habitats 67 times.
-The most abundant species in the dataset were Red Shiner Cyprinella lutrensis, (n=49,326), Bullhead Minnow Pimephales vigilax (13,839), Western Mosquitofish Gambusia affinis (10,160), and Blacktail Shiner Cyprinella venusta (n=5,903).
+The most abundant species in the dataset were Red Shiner Cyprinella lutrensis, (N=49,326), Bullhead Minnow Pimephales vigilax (13,839), Western Mosquitofish Gambusia affinis (10,160), and Blacktail Shiner Cyprinella venusta (N=5,903).

-The n-MDS multivariate ordination plot shows the Colorado drainage fish community to be distinct from the GSA and Brazos drainages within this dataset (Figure 24).
-A SIMPER analysis showed that the Colorado drainage had higher abundance of several species including: River Carpsucker Carpiodes carpio, Gizzard Shad Dorosoma cepedianum, Guadalupe Bass Micropterus treculii, Texas Logperch Percina carbonaria, Blue Sucker Cycleptus elongatus, and
+The nMDS multivariate ordination plot shows the Colorado drainage fish community to be distinct from the GSA and Brazos drainages within this dataset (Figure 7).
+A SIMPER analysis showed that the Colorado drainage had higher abundance of several species including: River Carpsucker Carpiodes carpio, Gizzard Shad Dorosoma cepedianum, Guadalupe Bass Micropterus treculii, Texas Logperch Percina carbonaria, Blue Sucker Cycleptus elongatus, and Dusky Darter Percina sciera compared to the other drainages which contributed to the observed differences in the overall community analysis.
+However, it should be pointed out that sampling methodologies differed slightly among collections and these data were not collected to evaluate differences in fish communities between the basins.